 A: The Via Sol apartment building will be five-stories tall.
 We want to build more vertically so we can leave more of the ground plane available for public spaces, such as PLACE’s Urban Forest that will be open to the public.

 Q: Why live/work space for creatives?

 A: PLACE has a mission to support the arts for communities.
 Well-designed live/work space is the best way we know of to support the work of creatives (artists, artisans, makers, technologists).
-Furthermore, such space is extremely difficult for them to find—let alone afford—in the marketplace.
+Furthermore, such space is extremely difficult for creatives to find—let alone afford—in the marketplace.
 Also, live/work space is the most dense form of economic development, bringing both residents and small businesses to the community.
-Many small businesses will be incubated here.
-Of our proposed 100 live/work spaces, approximately 60 will be affordable to households below 60% of AMI (Area Median Income), and 40 of them will be market rate.
+The Via Sol apartment building will provide 18 live/work spaces for creatives, 10 of which will be affordable.

 Q: What is "Car-Free Living"